Standards & Culture

 Responsible Investing – Environmental, Social and Governance (ESG)

 DDJ is a signatory of the UN-supported Principles for Responsible Investment (UNPRI).
 Further information regarding DDJ’s signatory status and the Principles for Responsible Investment can be found at www.unpri.org.
 DDJ has also developed a Responsible Investment Policy and is committed to integrating ESG risk factors into its investment process, which entails a bottom-up fundamental approach to each investment opportunity.
-At DDJ’s client conference in April 2016, DDJ assembled a panel that discussed the different ways that an investor can incorporate ESG into their investment process, as well as DDJ’s approach as an investment manager pursuing fixed income investment strategies.
+A copy of DDJ’s 2016 UNPRI Transparency Report can be found here, as well as on the UNPRI website.
+The primary objective of the report is to enable signatory transparency on responsible investing activities and facilitate dialogue between investors and their clients, beneficiaries and other stakeholders.
+At DDJ’s client conference in April 2016, DDJ assembled a panel that discussed the different ways that an investor can incorporate ESG risk factors into their investment process, as well as DDJ’s approach as an investment manager pursuing fixed income investment strategies.
 A copy of the presentation used by the panel can be found here.
-DDJ’s UNPRI Transparency Report will be available in 2017.

 Service Organization Control (SOC) Reporting (also known as SSAE 16)